 Cessna built thousands of their 150s from 1958 to 1975, making it (and its successor, the 152) one of the most common General Aviation training aircraft in existence.
 Sure, it's a tad snug in the cockpit, but the majority of student pilots earn their Private Pilot Certificates in this platform, which is renowned for its responsive handling and remarkable stability.
 The most affordable choice for beginning students, the Cessna 150 is a robust trainer you will fondly remember throughout your flying career.
 Also a cost-friendly choice for short hops with a friend.
 VFR only.

-Certified Flight Instructors are available for both flight and ground instruction at $52 per hour.
-Standard headsets rent for $10 per flight, while ANR headsets rent for $20 per flight.
+Certified Flight Instructors are available for both flight and ground instruction at $74 per hour.
+Headsets rent for $30 per flight.